aryadaroui/Favy/readme.md

 - Do not redistribute this project or its executables--especially not for money
 - Do not take significant enough parts of the codebase that you are effectively redistributing it :-/

-The intent is that this repo is remain the official home of this project.
+The intent is that this repository remain the official home of this project.
+Please see the [license.txt](https://github.com/aryadaroui/Favy/blob/main/license.txt) for more.